SPARC-FAIR-Codeathon/SPARClink/README.md

 By employing a [FAIR](https://www.nature.com/articles/sdata201618) (Findable, Accessible, Interoperable and Reusable) first approach SPARC datasets, protocols and publications generated via the SPARC program is intended to be able to be used by researchers globally with reproducible results.
 However, at the current moment, there is no real tangible way to show or visualize the usage of SPARC data in outside projects and publications.

 ### Origin Story
-The SPARClink project was first born as an idea at the 2021 NIH SPARC Codeathon ([More details here](https://sparc.science/help/2021-sparc-fair-codeathon)).
+The SPARClink project was first born as an idea at the 2021 NIH SPARC Codeathon ([more details here](https://sparc.science/help/2021-sparc-fair-codeathon)).
 The idea behind the topic was created as a method of visualizing citation data on datasets, protocols and publications to determine the degree of use of SPARC material outside of the official channels.

 ### Goal
 The goal of SPARClink is to provide a system that will query all external publications using open source tools and platforms and create an interactable visualization that is helpful to any regular person to showcase the impact that SPARC has on the overall scientific research community.
 These impact measurements are meant to be used as a showcase of the concept of FAIR data and how good data generation practices and methods are useful in advancing the field of bioelectronic medicine.